-Picture 2 - Belmont Rural location marker
+Belmont Rural location marker

-2.5 Since 2002, there have been a series of updates to the Parish Plan and in 2011 a further questionnaire was produced and delivered to every household within the parish, primarily to obtain views on Abbey View Parks (part of which is now known as Jubilee Field3).
+2.5 Since 2002 there have been a series of updates to the plan and in 2010 a further questionnaire was produced and shared with all households in the parish primarily to get views on the Abbey View Park (part of which is now known as Jubilee Field3).
+In 2012 a Neighbourhood Plan Steering Group was established and have regular meetings to move forward with the NP.